IBM-Cloud/docs/admin/orgs_spaces.md

 <dd>The role with basic permission in organizations and spaces.
 You must be assigned to an organization before you can be granted other permissions to the spaces within the organization.
 For detailed information, see [Users and roles](/docs/admin/users_roles.html#userrolesinfo).</dd>
 <dt>Domains</dt>
 <dd>Provide the route on the internet that is allocated to the organization.
 A route has a sub-domain and a domain.
 A sub-domain is typically the application name.
 A domain might be a system domain, or a custom domain that you registered for your application.
 See [Managing custom domains](/docs/admin/orgs_spaces.html#managedomains).<br/>
-<p>**Note**: If you add a custom domain, you must configure your DNS server to resolve your custom domain to point to the {{site.data.keyword.Bluemix_notm}} system domain.
+<p>**Note:** If you add a custom domain, you must configure your DNS server to resolve your custom domain to point to the {{site.data.keyword.Bluemix_notm}} system domain.
 In this way, when {{site.data.keyword.Bluemix_notm}} receives a request for your custom domain, it can properly route it to your application.</p></dd>
 <dt>Quota</dt>
-<dd>Represents the resource limits for the organization, including the number of services and the amount of memory that can be allocated for use by the organization.
+<dd>Represents the resources that are available to an organization, including the number of services and the amount of memory that can be allocated for use by the organization.
 Quotas are assigned when organizations are created.
-Any application or service in a space of the organization contributes to the usage of the quota.
+Any application or service in a space within an organization contributes to the usage of the quota.
 With the Pay-As-You-Go or Subscription plans, you can adjust your quota for Cloud Foundry applications and containers as the needs of your organization change.
-See [Managing quota](/docs/admin/orgs_spaces.html#managequota).</dd>
+See [Managing quota](/docs/admin/orgs_spaces.html#managequota).
+<p>**Note:** In a Subscription account, quota is a user defined limit that triggers spending notifications.</p></dd>
 </dl>

 In {{site.data.keyword.Bluemix_notm}}, you can use organizations to enable collaboration among team members and to facilitate the logical grouping of project resources in the following ways: